datalab-to/datalab-on-prem/README.md

 Our self-service on-prem license allows 1-to-3 running instances, each of which must stand alone.
 Instances beyond the first must be purchased ([details are here](https://documentation.datalab.to/docs/on-prem/self-serve/overview)).

-Our intent woth multiple instances is to allow customers to run instances in different environments (e.g. dev, stage, production).
+Our intent with multiple instances is to allow customers to run instances in different environments/contexts (e.g. dev, stage, production).

-If you want to increase concurrency by running multiple instances, a different setup and license are both required.
+If you want to increase concurrency by running multiple instances, different images, deployment instruction, and a custom contract are required.
 Get in touch with us regarding a custom contract at [support@datalab.to](mailto:support@datalab.to).

 # Recommended GPUs